Archdale Police Department

 Investigators have developed areas of expertise to improve team effectiveness.
 Specialized areas include sex offenses, child abuse and neglect, forgery and fraud, white collar crime, arson, burglary and domestic violence.
 Investigators prepare cases for presentation to the courts and maintain a close working relationship with the District Attorney’s Office to successfully prosecute offenders.

-Investigators are assigned an average of 30 cases each month and are required to submit periodic progress reports.
 To maximize effectiveness, the department uses solvability factors in the assignment of cases.
 Cases that meet certain criteria are assigned for follow-up.
 However, each case is reviewed to consider special circumstances.
 This allows investigators and officers to spend more time on cases that stand a greater likelihood of being solved.
 Contact the Criminal Investigation Unit.

 Other Records Unit responsibilities include warrant and subpoena data entry, preparation of crime analysis reports, and submission of statistics to the State Bureau of Investigation and for the federal Uniform Crime Report (UCR).The unit provides various types of information to police officers, other criminal justice agencies and the general public.
 Click Here for Archdale Traffic Reports.